-- 1) To recommend that council, when reviewing the Council Tax Reduction Scheme for 2022/23, retains a maximum 100 per cent entitlement for working age CTRS recipients. - 2) To recommend that council make the following changes to the council tax reduction scheme (CTRS) for 2022/23 by continuing with the 2021/22 scheme with the following annual modifications: - a) To increase the working age applicable amounts for allowances and premiums by the September 2021 Consumer Price Index (CPI) rate of 3.1 per cent; - b) To increase the level of income brackets used to decide nondependent deductions and level of non-dependent deductions by the September 2021 Consumer Price Index (CPI) rate of 3.1 per cent; - c) To increase the level of income brackets used to decide entitlement to second adult reduction by the September 2021 Consumer Price Index (CPI) rate of 3.1 per cent; - d) To retain the maximum household capital limit of £16,000; - e) To add the option to recalculate entitlement when the council investigate fraud where the DWP have not revised DWP passported benefit entitlement.
+- 1) To retain a maximum 100 per cent entitlement for working age CTRS recipients for the Council Tax Reduction Scheme for 2022/23. - 2) To make the following changes to the council tax reduction scheme (CTRS) for 2022/23 by continuing with the 2021/22 scheme with the following annual modifications: - a) To increase the working age applicable amounts for allowances and premiums by the September 2021 Consumer Price Index (CPI) rate of 3.1 per cent; - b) To increase the level of income brackets used to decide nondependent deductions and level of non-dependent deductions by the September 2021 Consumer Price Index (CPI) rate of 3.1 per cent; - c) To increase the level of income brackets used to decide entitlement to second adult reduction by the September 2021 Consumer Price Index (CPI) rate of 3.1 per cent; - d) To retain the maximum household capital limit of £16,000; - e) To add the option to recalculate entitlement when the council investigate fraud where the DWP have not revised DWP passported benefit entitlement.